Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 Morph Plus a Morph

-As we mentioned earlier, the Blue Eyed Leucistic Ball Python is the result of two ball pythons morphs.
+As we mentioned earlier, the Blue Eyed Leucistic Ball Python results from two ball pythons morphs.

 This means you’ll never get a BEL ball python if one of the parents is a regular (non-morph) ball python.